These steps will get you started

 College is preparation for life.
 Dive in with enthusiasm and curiosity, ask questions, and keep an eye out for role models.

 What do you like?
-Assess your interests and skills through FOCUS.
+Assess your interests and skills through FOCUS2 or one of our other self assessment tools.

 Explore career fields.
 Get some ideas about what you can do with your major here.

-Connect with the Office of Career & Professional Development!
-Attend a resume workshop – you want to have a resume ready to go if an unexpected opportunity arises.
+Connect with the SBS Office of Career & Professional Development in the SBS Pathways Center!
+Drop in to meet with a peer for initial resume review – you want to have a resume ready to go if an unexpected opportunity arises.
+Schedule an appointment with your career advisors to discuss options.

 Access SBS & UMass Databases.
 Complete your profile in Handshake, which has a listing of internships and jobs, events, appointments scheduling, resources, and more.